UedaTakeyuki/nsaftclp/contents/Test/README.md

 Debugging macro to check that an expression has a non-negative return value.

 - g_assert_no_error macro
 Debugging macro to check that a [struct@GLib.Error] is not set.
+The more practical example is in [here](https://github.com/GNOME/json-glib/blob/json-glib-1-6/json-glib/tests/reader.c#L33).

 - g_assert_cmpvariant macro
 Debugging macro to compare two [struct@GLib.Variant] values.